2017 Street Sweeping Program Improvements

 Year-round bi-weekly sweeping, and addition of parking restriction signs (see below)

-Route changes and signage will be in place by 2018.
-Once these changes are implemented, you will be able to check your current sweeping day on the MyStreet online service.
-You can also sign up for email notifications to move your car prior to your sweeping time.
+The new routes are being swept now.
+You can check your current sweeping day on the updated MyStreet online service, as well as sign up for email notifications that can remind you to move your car prior to sweeping time.